 5. Milk-Bone MaroSnacks Small Dog Treats

-6. Nutrish Soup Bones Chicken & Veggies 11-Pack
+6. Nutrish Soup Bones Chicken & Veggies Chews 11-Pack

-Nutrish Soup Bones Chicken & Veggies Chews are crafted without by-product meals, fillers, or artificial flavors, making them a thoughtful choice for dogs with special dietary needs.
-The soft texture is also easy on teeth and gums.
+Nutrish Soup Bones Chicken & Veggies Chews are crafted for gentle digestion, using real chicken and vegetables without by-product meals, fillers, or artificial flavors.
+These are ideal for dogs of all sizes and ages, especially those with dietary sensitivities.

-- No by-product meals or fillers: Reduces risk of digestive upset
+- Rawhide-free formula: Reduces risk of digestive upset

 - Rawhide-free